 3. Get Help

-The best way to survive college is by getting professional help with your anxiety before it becomes too much to handle alone.
+The best way to survive college is by getting professional help with your illness before it becomes too much to handle alone.
 Many forms of therapy are available through student health services, including counseling, medication management, and psychotherapy.
 Consult with a medical professional if you think you might need medication or therapy.
 Your psychiatrist could potentially prescribe Abilify for anxiety to help.

 4. Meditate Daily and Make Sleep a Priority